heliocloud-data/cloudcatalog/README.md

 #### Viewing tools

-* cloudcatalog-tree: lists or returns list of all dataset IDs available, fast
+* cloudcatalog-tree: lists or returns list of all toplevel datasets and number of dataIDs available, fast
 * cloudcatalog-spider: as 'tree' plus lists valid years and number of files, slow

 #### Generator/updater tools (beta, use at risk for now)